fybrik/fybrik/docs/StorageManagement.md

 - Deploy new/modified yamls and re-install Fybrik release using StorageManager image and the new taxonomy schema.
 No change to fybrik_crd is required.

-## Deployment configuration
+## Fybrik deployment configuration

-In values.yaml add another section `storageManager` with `image` of StorageManager.
-Modify manager deployment.
+In [values.yaml](https://github.com/fybrik/fybrik/blob/master/charts/fybrik/values.yaml) add a section `storageManager` with `image` of StorageManager.
+Modify manager deployment to bring up a new container running in the manager pod.

 ## Changes to Optimizer and storage type selection

-Earlier, the only available storage type was S3.
-It was hard-coded inside manager as the default connection type used in the write flow of a new dataset.
+Currently, the only available storage type is S3.
+It has been hard-coded inside manager as the default connection type used in the write flow of a new dataset.
 Now, the following changes are required (both to optimizer and the manager naive algorithm):

 - add the constraint of storage type/category matching the module protocol